camilalopes/restaurant-reviews/README.md

 ## Note

-This tests suite is a personal project but feel free to send me suggestions and corrections. :hearts:
+This is a personal project created as part of the Udacity's Advanced Web Front-End Nanodegree.
+Feel free to send me suggestions and corrections. :hearts: